Analytics6 min read

 • Server-side events.
 Conversion pixels fired from your server (not the browser) bypass ITP entirely.

-What doesn't work anymore
+What does not work anymore

 • Cross-site tracking without explicit consent.

-• Fingerprinting (banned on iOS 17+).
+• Fingerprinting (banned on iOS 17 and up).

 How BioWise handles it

 BioWise uses first-party pageview logging for every visit, auto-tags UTMs so URL-based attribution always works, and supports server-side events for Meta and TikTok.
-You get accurate analytics without asking your visitors to sign consent banners for every click.
+You get accurate analytics without asking visitors to sign consent banners for every click.

 What you should do this month